relativty/Relativty/README.md

 # Building The Hardware

 The hardware is based on the Relativty Motherboard which includes an Atmel SAM3X8E ARM Cortex-M3 processor and uses an MPU-6050 as it’s IMU.
-Alternatively, any processor that supports the ArduinoCore and is connected to an MPU-6050/MPU-9250 can be used as the hardware for Relativty.
+Alternatively, any processor that supports the ArduinoCore and is connected to an MPU-6050/MPU-9250/MPU-6500 can be used as the hardware for Relativty.
 Both methods are explained below.

+The is 3 way to build the relativty motherboard

+1. Using a custom made pcb (**expensive**)
+2. Using an arduino due or an alternative that can support HID
+3. Using any Microcontroller which support serial to usb (**new need more testing**).

 ## Building The Relativty Motherboard

+You can use a custom made pcb specialy made for relativty or use an arduino compatible microcontroler(the arduino due is recommended).

+### Custom PCB
-### PCB Manufacturing
+#### PCB Manufacturing

 We first start with the naked PCB.